userfrosting/learn/01.quick-start/docs.md

 ## Installing UserFrosting

-Installing UserFrosting is done by issuing the Composer create-project command in your terminal.
-For more installation options, see the [Installation](/installation) chapter.
+Use git to clone the latest version of UserFrosting into a new `userfrosting` folder:

 ```bash
 $ git clone https://github.com/userfrosting/UserFrosting.git userfrosting
 ```

-This will clone the latest version of UserFrosting in a new `userfrosting` folder.

 Once the project is created using composer, `cd` into the newly created `userfrosting` folder and run the following command to fetch the composer dependencies: